Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

-The resemblance between the induced symplectic form in Eq.~\eqref{eq:symplectic_form_Div} and the connections~\eqref{eq:canonical_1form} at the previous section to the well-known Fubini-Study metric and its connection are suggestive of the \textit{complex-projective spaces}. $\mathbb{C}\mathrm{P}^n$~\footnote{For an overview on $\mathbb{C}\mathrm{P}^n$ spaces, please refer to Refs.~\cite{candelas1988lectures, bouchard2007lectures,nakahara2018geometry}.}.
-Unfortunately complexification of the local charts do not preserve the functional form of~\eqref{eq:symplectic_form_Div} and~\eqref{eq:canonical_1form}.
-However, under special circumstances such as $\gamma = 1$ and restriction to the diagonal $\Delta_p$ does lead to $\mathbb{C}\mathrm{P}^n$ upon complexification.
+The resemblance between the induced symplectic form in Equation~\eqref{eq:symplectic_form_Div} and the connections~\eqref{eq:canonical_1form} at the previous section to the well-known Fubini--Study metric and its connection are suggestive of the \textit{complex-projective spaces} $\mathbb{C}\mathrm{P}^n$~(for an overview on $\mathbb{C}\mathrm{P}^n$ spaces, please refer to Refs.~\cite{candelas1988lectures, bouchard2007lectures,nakahara2018geometry}).
+Unfortunately, complexification of the local charts does not preserve the functional form of the symplectic form given by Equation~\eqref{eq:symplectic_form_Div}, nor the canonical 1-form given by Equation~\eqref{eq:canonical_1form}.
+Nevertheless, special circumstances---such as $\gamma = 1$ and a restriction to the diagonal $\Delta$---do lead to $\mathbb{C}\mathrm{P}^n$ upon complexification.
 Disregarding the pure holomorphic and anti-holomorphic functions of the divergence, the link function of the deformed Legendre transform can be directly read as the K\"{a}hler potential as follows: